GroupProject2020/Ovito/doc/python/introduction/custom_modifiers.rst

      for future use within the graphical program.

-  2. Via the scripting interface, a custom modifier is inserted into the data pipeline of an :py:class:`~ovito.ObjectNode` by creating an instance of the :py:class:`~ovito.modifiers.PythonScriptModifier` class as follows::
+  2. Via the scripting interface, a custom modifier is inserted into the data pipeline of an :py:class:`~ovito.PipelineSceneNode` by creating an instance of the :py:class:`~ovito.modifiers.PythonScriptModifier` class as follows::

         from ovito.modifiers import PythonScriptModifier